Fall 2025 UF Quest 2 Courses

 - The Pressing Question: How can we generate more empathy through social media interactions?

-EUS2150: Europe’s Food Environment
+EUS 2150: Europe’s Food Environment

-IDS 2935: Ficcion vs Realidad?
+SPT 2520: Ficcion vs Realidad?

 - Instructor: Antonio Sajid Lopez Mendez, Spanish and Portuguese Studies